William Walker Atkinson

-Life and career
+Family and early career

 William Walker Atkinson was born in Baltimore, Maryland, on December 5, 1862, to Emma and William Atkinson.
 He began his working life as a grocer at 15 years old.
 He married Margret Foster Black of Beverly, New Jersey, in October 1889, and they had two children.
 Their first child died young.
 The second later married and had two daughters.

 Atkinson pursued a business career from 1882 onwards and in 1894 he was admitted as an attorney to the Bar of Pennsylvania.
 While he gained much material success in his profession as a lawyer, the stress and over-strain eventually took its toll, and during this time he experienced a complete physical and mental breakdown, and financial disaster.
-He looked for healing and in the late 1880s he found it with New Thought, later attributing the restoration of his health, mental vigor and material prosperity to the application of the principles of New Thought.
+He looked for healing and in 1900 he found it with suggestive therapeutics, later attributing the restoration of his health, mental vigor and material prosperity to the application of the principles of New Thought.

+Collaboration with Dr. Parkyn and Suggestion magazine

+By the early 1890s, Chicago had become a prominent center for the New Thought movement, largely due to the early influence of Emma Curtis Hopkins and later the Chicago School of Psychology run by Dr. Herbert A. Parkyn.